Intervention on International Human Rights Matters

-In these guidelines, “intervention” means any representation, statement or other communication expressing the Law Council’s position, other than a formal representation in the proceedings of a court, tribunal or similar body.
+In these Guidelines, “intervention” means any representation, statement or other communication expressing the Law Council’s position, other than a formal representation in the proceedings of a court, tribunal or similar body.
+Intervention also includes trial observation.

 - Whether the alleged human rights violation and/or potential violation relates specifically to those fundamental individual rights which affect a person’s liberty, dignity and equality in the context of the legal system (see in particular those rights which are protected by Articles 9, 10 and 14 of the International Covenant on Civil and Political Rights);